Celebrating 23 Years of Wine Tasting for Wine Buyers and Consumers

-The FWC Tasting in 2012 opened its doors to wine trade, media and consumers on Sunday, September 9 at Fort Mason Center’s Festival Pavilion in San Francisco.
+The FWC Tasting in 2013 opened its doors to wine trade, media and consumers on Sunday, August 17 & 18 at Fort Mason Center’s Festival Pavilion in San Francisco.
 Once again, it was an opportunity to taste great wines and meet the winemakers and owners behind some of California finest wineries.
-Over 250 wineries poured 1,000 wines and dozens of wineries made their debut at the event.
-The annual tasting will return to San Francisco on August 17-18, 2013.
+Over 200 wineries poured 1,000 wines and dozens of wineries made their debut at the event.
+Our Bay Area tasting will move to San Mateo Event Center on August 17, 2014.

 An evolution Seeking to accommodate the developing interest in a diverse tasting, Family Winemakers of California moved the tasting to the elegant, and larger confines of San Francisco’s Fairmont Hotel.
 By 1996, the continued growth of the tasting forced a new move to One Market Plaza, where for the first time consumers were invited to attend the tasting.
 The response was phenomenal, as wine lovers from across the Bay Area and the state recognized what the wine trade had known for years -- the Annual Tasting was a rare opportunity; it was an event where all of California’s wine regions and many of the finest wineries in the state were on display.